- LSAT PREP

 Taking the LSAT and applying to law school is not an inexpensive endeavor.
 In addition to the fee that the Law School Admission Council (LSAC) charges for registering for the LSAT test, there are significant costs associated with preparing for the exam.
 The good news is that you may be able to get some of these costs reduced.

-Currently, the "basic fee" for taking the LSAT is $160.
+Currently, the "basic fee" for taking the LSAT is $200.
 However, there are several potential "auxiliary" fees.
-For example, if you register late, you will have to pay an additional $69.
-If you need to change your LSAT test location after registration, the fee is $35.
-If you decide to change the date that you take the test, the LSAC will charge you $80 more.
+For example, if you need to change your test date or test location, you will have to pay an additional $125.
 Visit LSAC.org for a complete list of all fees.

 In addition, most law schools require that applicants use the LSAC's Credential Assembly Service (CAS).
-For $155 the CAS will create a report that summarizes your LSAT scores, academic record, letters of recommendation and professional record, and send the report to the law schools you apply to.
+For $195 the CAS will create a report that summarizes your LSAT scores, academic record, letters of recommendation, and professional record, and send the report to the law schools you apply to.

 You may be eligible for a need-based "fee waiver" from the LSAC.
 In order to receive a fee waiver, you must demonstrate a legitimate financial need.
 The application process requires that you submit detailed financial information about your income, savings and assets, including copies of your tax returns.
 If you are married you will have to submit details about your spouse's finances.
 If you are in college, you also will be required to report details of the financial aid you are receiving to support your tuition and fees.
 The LSAC suggests that you request a fee waiver at least 6 weeks prior to the LSAT registration deadline.
 If approved, the fee waiver covers: